 The boffins concluded that kids today know they’re now under constant surveillance, knowing that property theft is likely to be observed, while security technology has made stealing a lot harder.
 I mean, it’s just so difficult to nick a car nowadays.

-And, of course, kids today are more likely to be at home than they once were.
+And, of course, with advances in entertainment technology, kids today are more likely to spend their time at home than they once were.

 But, the study noted stay-at-home kids may be involved in other, newer forms of crime which are less easily detected.
 In particular, the growth of social media and online social networking may be avenues for antisocial and criminal behaviour online, which are less scrutinised by parents and the authorities.